 Siemens Energy is going even further in its planning.
 Power-to-X, i.e. the production of synthetic fuels, is for the company the decisive building block on the way to a climate-neutral world.
-From green hydrogen and CO2, for example from cement production or directly extracted from the atmosphere, eFuels are created, such as e-methanol, e-methane, e-diesel, e-kerosene or carbon-containing basic materials from the chemical industry.
-The strategic approach for Siemens is the so-called sector coupling.
-The energy industry, the chemical industry, heavy industry and the transport industry could be brought together through power-to-X. “Sector coupling and Power-to-X are the way towards closed CO2 cycles and CO2-neutral infrastructures,” says a brochure from Siemens Energy.
+Green hydrogen and CO2 are used to produce E-Fuels, such as e-methanol, e-methane, e-diesel, e-kerosene or carbon-containing base materials from the chemical industry.
+The strategic approach for Siemens Energy is the so-called sector coupling.
+The energy industry, the chemical industry, heavy industry and the transport industry could be brought together through power-to-X. “Sector coupling and Power-to-X are the way towards closed CO2 cycles and CO2-neutral infrastructures,” says a Siemens Energy brochure.
 The company presents a systemic business model for the future.
 And promises a smooth transition from fossil fuels to a climate-neutral world.
-Read more here.
+That’s the big picture.

 Siemens Energy’s power-to-X strategy is aimed at areas of application where battery-electric propulsion has its limits, i.e. heavy goods traffic, air traffic and shipping.
 Ireneusz Pyc from Siemens Energy expects that in ten years’ time the cost price per litre of synthetic fuel will be one euro.